rubenwardy/minetest_modding_book/_en/items/inventories.md

 will cause it to update immediately.

 Node inventories are related to the position of a specific node, such as a chest.
-The node must be loaded, because it is stored in [node metadata](node_metadata.html).
+The node must be loaded because it is stored in [node metadata](node_metadata.html).

 ```lua
 local inv = minetest.get_inventory({ type="node", pos={x=1, y=2, z=3} })